 Texas Residents: Receipt of acceleration-of-life-insurance benefits may affect your, your spouse’s or your family’s eligibility for public assistance programs such as medical assistance (Medicaid), Aid to Families with Dependent Children (AFDC), supplementary social security income (SSI), and drug assistance programs.
 You are advised to consult with a qualified tax advisor and with social service agencies concerning how receipt of such a payment will affect your, your spouse’s and your family’s eligibility for public assistance.

 Life insurance policies have terms under which the policy may be continued in force or discontinued.
 Current cost of insurance rates and interest rates are not guaranteed.
 Therefore, the planned periodic premium may not be sufficient to carry the contract to maturity.
 The Index Accounts are subject to caps and participation rates.
 In no case will the interest credited be less than 0 percent.
 Please refer to the customized illustration provided by your agent for additional detail.
-The policy's death benefit is paid upon the death of the insured.
-The policy does not continue to accumulate cash value and excess interest after the insured's death.
-For costs and complete details, call or write to North American Company for Life and Health, Administrative Office, One Sammons Plaza, Sioux Falls, SD 57193, telephone (800) 872-0757.
+The policy’s death benefit is paid upon the death of the insured.
+The policy does not continue to accumulate cash value and excess interest after the insured’s death.
+For costs and complete details, call or write North American Company for Life and Health Insurance, One Sammons Plaza, Sioux Falls, SD 57193.
+Telephone: 877-872-0757.